ommelet/BloxNotifier/PRIVACY_POLICY.md

 - **Server Data:** Server name and member count.
 - **Usage Logs:** Activity logs for internal diagnostics only.

-All data is stored securely in a private, encrypted SQLite database.
+All data is stored securely in a private, encrypted database.
 No personally identifiable information is used to track individual users.
 Data is not shared with third parties.

 ### 2. Purpose